Winnti Scenario: Biotech R&D Espionage

 Red Herrings and Misdirection

-- A legitimate Azure BI project ran during the same 90-day window and generated a spike in outbound HTTPS traffic – initial DLP review attributes most of the volume to the BI workload.
+- A legitimate Azure BI project ran during the same period and generated a spike in outbound HTTPS traffic – initial DLP review attributes most of the volume to the BI workload.

 - The SAP NetWeaver maintenance window in the ITSM system overlaps with the incident timeline, creating apparent authorization for